A great job aid is invaluable for guiding employees in their day-to-day tasks.

 Keep your header, sub-header and body fonts the same.
-If you use illustrations, they should all be the same style and have the same colors.
+If you use illustrations, they should all have the same style and colors.
 Use the same shapes: squares for backgrounds and circles for numbers, like in the example below.

 The above job aid is clear and aesthetically pleasing because: